Sefton, New South Wales

-Sefton – a suburb of the City of Canterbury-Bankstown local government area—is located 23 kilometres west of the Sydney central business district, in New South Wales, Australia.
-Part of the Western Sydney region, it shares the 2162 postcode with the neighbouring Chester Hill suburb.
+Sefton is a suburb in Western Sydney, Australia.
+It is located 23 kilometres west of the Sydney central business district, in New South Wales, Australia.
+It shares the 2162 postcode with the neighbouring suburb of Chester Hill.

 History

 The name Sefton was taken from Sefton in Merseyside, England.
 James Wood gave the name 'Sefton Park' to the 340 acre of land granted to him in 1839.
 Prior to subdivision, Sefton was an area of market gardens, orchards and poultry farms.
 It was the birthplace of property group Stockland in 1952, when founder Ervin Graf undertook a development project of 19 houses in the suburb.

-Transport and commercial area
+Transport

-Sefton railway station is on the Bankstown Line of the Sydney Trains network.
+Sefton railway station is on the Main Southern railway line.

+Commercial area

 There is a small shopping centre clustered around it which is made up of Sefton Growers Market, Sefton Newsagency and a Thai/Australian bistro.

 Schools

 Sefton Infants School is a small public school for years kindergarten to year 2 and pre-school.
 Sefton High School is a co-educational—partially selective—high school with just over 1,000 students.
 The selective-school section operates from years 7–10.
 Years 11–12 are integrated into the community section of the school.
 Immaculate Heart of Mary Catholic School is a co-educational primary school catering from kindergarten to year 6 and is adjacent to the Immaculate Heart of Mary Church.